16 Types of Steak Everyone Should Know

 Here's your guide to the most well-known types of steak, along with the best way to cook each cut.

-Editor’s Tip: Prepare a strip steak the same way you would a ribeye: seasoned with salt or a dry rub, and cooked over dry heat.
+How to Cook It: Prepare a strip steak the same way you would a ribeye: seasoned with salt or a dry rub, and cooked over dry heat like in this cast-iron skillet steak recipe.
 These steaks taste best in the medium-rare to medium range.
 Learn how to cook a medium-rare steak.

 Sometimes called top sirloin, these boneless steaks come from (you guessed it!) the sirloin section, near the rear of the animal.
 Some people say they’re neither tender nor flavorful, but we disagree; sirloin steaks have a very pleasant beef-forward flavor, and their inexpensive price tag makes them affordable for weeknight dinners.

-Editor’s Tip: Because the sirloin doesn’t have much fat or intermuscular marbling, you’ll want to take care not to overcook it.
+How to Cook It: Because the sirloin doesn’t have much fat or intermuscular marbling, you’ll want to take care not to overcook it.
 Any temperature over medium will taste dry.
-These steaks taste fantastic when dressed up with a dry rub like this.
+These steaks taste fantastic when dressed up with a dry rub in recipes like zippy sirloin steak.

 Technically, London broil is a cooking method, not a cut of beef, but many grocery stores sell steaks by this name.
 It’s usually a top round steak cut from the hindquarters of the beef, but you might want to double-check with the butcher because sometimes flank steak is sold under this name.